Retirement

 Tax Planning Strategies with Marty James Show Notes

 We talk about tax planning strategies a lot at Modern Wealth Management, and with good reason.
 There’s a misconception that tax planning strategies are only applicable for the ultra-wealthy, but that’s far from being true.
-To help me convey that important message, one of my good CPA friends, Marty James, is joining me on Guided Retirement Show.
+To help me convey that important message, one of my good CPA friends, Marty James, CPA, PFS, is joining me on Guided Retirement Show.

 In this podcast interview, you’ll learn: